Vaithre/quasi-papirus/README.md

 ## Overview

-Quasi-papirus is a free and open source SVG icon theme variant of [Papirus icon theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme), which itself is based on the [Paper Icon Set](https://github.com/snwh/paper-icon-theme).
+Quasi-papirus is a free and open source SVG icon theme variant of [Papirus Icon Theme](https://github.com/PapirusDevelopmentTeam/papirus-icon-theme), which itself is based on the [Paper Icon Set](https://github.com/snwh/paper-icon-theme).
 You can either download a release and install it manually, or use the provided installation script.
 The standard Papirus installation methods and tools are not included.
 Both installation options are described below.

 > [!NOTE]